 Life as a Clinician Scientist events aim to encourage and inspire medical and other clinical students, junior doctors and clinical trainees, and early career researchers to become involved in research, and workshop the skills necessary to succeed in combining clinical practice with medical science.

 Can’t make an event?
 Want to know more about life as a clinician scientist?
-Check out our videos from past events here, where you can here from the likes of Prof Ian Frazer, Prof Fiona Wood and Prof Ingrid Scheffer!
+Check out our videos from past events here, where you can hear from the likes of Professor Ian Frazer, Professor Fiona Wood and Professor Ingrid Scheffer.

-Not only do clinician scientists bring invaluable skills that allow them to solve clinical questions and provide deep scientific insights into human biology, their work has a major impact on improving clinical care.
-We showcase the many pathways that can lead to this exciting and rewarding career, which leads to a lifetime of challenge, discovery and fulfilment.
+Not only do clinician scientists bring invaluable skills that allow them to solve clinical questions and provide deep scientific insights into human biology, their work also has a major impact on improving clinical care.
+We showcase the many pathways to this exciting and rewarding career, which leads to a lifetime of challenge, discovery and fulfilment.